 What do I need to do before an appointment?

 Have with you any textbooks, syllabi (course outlines) or assignments you have questions about.

 Learning Skills Workshops

 Skill-boosting online learning skills workshops cover a variety of topics and are offered repeatedly for greater availability.
 Some classes are offering participation grades for learning skills workshops, so make sure to log in to the Zoom sessions with your BU email address so your participation can be reported.
 In-class workshops will be announced on your course Moodle page.
 For more information please visit the Learning Skills Workshops page.

 A senior student trained in study skills is available to show you how they are succeeding at BU and teach you some methods you can easily adapt to your classes.
-Learning Coach hours are over Zoom on Tuesdays and Wednesdays.
+Learning Coach hours are over Zoom.
 For more information please visit the Learning Coach page.

 Learning Skills Online Modules

 The Learning Skills Online Modules host videos and online resources that cover a variety of academic skills topics.
 For more information please visit the Learning Skills Online Modules page.